***UPDATE – September 1, 2016**

 We anticipate that we will have our next cohort beginning in Spring 2017.
 We will likely begin the recruitment process and accept applications for approximately one week in November 2016.
 Please access our website for details as more information becomes available.
 Do you hire RN New Grads outside of the Residency?

 No, we do not.
 Our Residency Program is specifically tailored to enhance the experience of the New Graduate RN.
 The Residency is for genuine new graduate nurses - those who have less than six months of nursing experience.
-We do periodically offer training into specialty areas for RNs with 3 to 5 years of current nursing experience; please access our website for details.
+We do periodically offer training into specialty areas for RNs with 3 to 5 years of current nursing experience, such as New to NICU, or Adult ICU to PICU, or New to Pediatrics.
+Please access our website for details.

 Do you have Nurse Externships available?